sirixdb/sirixdb.github.io/transactional-cursor-api.md

 }
 ```

-and for JSON-resources it's again simply changing the generics argument from `XdmNodeReadOnlyTrx` to `JsonNodeReadOnlyTrx` as well as `XmlNameFilter` to `JsonNameFilter`.
+and for JSON-resources it’s again simply changing the generics argument from `XdmNodeReadOnlyTrx` to `JsonNodeReadOnlyTrx` as well as `XmlNameFilter` to `JsonNameFilter`.

 Alternatively you can simply stream over your axis without using the `FilterAxis` at all and filter by a predicate. `rtx` is a `NodeReadOnlyTrx` in the following example: